An analog of adjoint ideals and PLT singularities in mixed characteristic: Perfectoid big Cohen-Macaulay algebras

 We next prove a crucial result for our adjoint ideal, the idea is similar to the proof of \autoref{thm:dominateBCM} and \cite[Theorem 4.9]{MaSchwedeSingularitiesMixedCharBCM}.

 \begin{theorem} With notation as in \autoref{def:adjoint}, let $\{B_\gamma\to C_\gamma\}_{\gamma\in\Gamma}$ be a set of compatible choices of perfectoid big Cohen-Macaulay $R^+$- and $(R/I_D)^+$-algebras.
-Then we can find another $\mathcal{B}\to \mathcal{C}$ such that for all $\gamma\in \Gamma$. \end{theorem} \begin{proof} We first fix $S$ a finite normal domain extension of $R$ that contains $f^{1/n}$ and a height one prime ideal $P\subseteq S$ lying over $I_D$.
-By enlarging $S$ and $P$, we may assume that $S$ is module-finite over $A=V[[x_2,\dots,x_d]]$ where $(V,\pi)$ is a complete DVR such that the discriminant of the map $A\to S$ is not contained in $P$: if $S/P$ has characteristic $p>0$, this follows from \cite[Theorem 4.2.2]{IllusieLaszloOrgogozoGabber} and in this case $P$ contracts to $(\pi)$ in $A$; if $S/P$ has mixed characteristic, we can use Flenner's local Bertini theorem \cite{FlennerLocalBertini} (see also \cite{TrivediLocalBertini,TrivediLocalBertiniErratum}) to choose $x\in P$ such that $x\notin Q^{(2)}$ for all height one primes $Q\neq P$ and such that $p, x$ forms part of a system of parameters of $S$, suppose $x\in P^{(n)}-P^{(n+1)}$\footnote{In fact, we believe that Flenner's theorem can be generalized to ensure that we can pick $x\notin P^{(2)}$, at least when $R/\m$ is infinite.
-Then $S/xS$ is reduced so we can use Cohen's structure theorem on $S$ directly.}, we replace $S$ by $S'$, the normalization of $S[x^{1/n},\xi]$ where $\xi$ is a $n$-th root of unity and $\xi$, $x^{1/n}$ are taken inside $R^+$, one readily checks that $S/x^{1/n}S$ is reduced and thus we can use Cohen's structure theorem to find $A$ inside $S'$ with $p,x_2=x^{1/n}$ part of a regular system of parameters, in this case $P$ contracts to $x_2$ and the discriminant of $A\to S'$ is not contained in any minimal prime of $(x_2)$.
+Then we can find another $\mathcal{B}\to \mathcal{C}$ such that for all $\gamma\in \Gamma$. \end{theorem} \begin{proof} We assume $R$ has mixed characteristic $(0,p)$ in the proof.\footnote{We believe a similar and simpler argument also works when $R$ has characteristic $p>0$: one needs to replace the citation to \autoref{thm:dominateBCM} by \cite[Theorem 8.4]{DietzBCMSeeds}, and for choosing $S$ and $A$ we use \cite[Theorem 0.14]{HeitmannEtalelocus}.
+We omit the details since, at least when $R$ is $F$-finite of characteristic $p>0$, the conclusion of \autoref{thm:dominateMap} follows from our more general \autoref{thm.TauEqualityCharP}.} We first fix $S$ a finite normal domain extension of $R$ that contains $f^{1/n}$ and a height one prime ideal $P\subseteq S$ lying over $I_D$.
+By enlarging $S$ and $P$, we may assume that $S$ is module-finite over $A=V[[x_2,\dots,x_d]]$ where $(V,\pi)$ is a complete DVR such that the discriminant of the map $A\to S$ is not contained in $P$: if $S/P$ has characteristic $p>0$, this follows from \cite[Theorem 4.2.2]{OrgogozoGabber} and in this case $P$ contracts to $(\pi)$ in $A$; if $S/P$ has mixed characteristic, then this essentially follows from \cite[Theorem 0.14]{HeitmannEtalelocus}: more precisely, the proof of \cite[Theorem 0.14]{HeitmannEtalelocus} shows that we can find $x\in P$ such that $S/xS$ is reduced and $p, x$ is part of a system of parameters on $S$, thus we can use Cohen's structure theorem to find $A$ inside $S$ with $p,x_2:=x$ part of a regular system of parameters, and it follows that $P$ contracts to $(x_2)$ and the discriminant of $A\to S$ is not contained in $(x_2)$ because $A_{(x_2)}\to S_Q$ is \'{e}tale for each $Q$ lying over $(x_2)$ (since $S/x_2S$ is reduced and the residue fields of $A_{(x_2)}$ and $S_Q$ have characteristic $0$).
 It follows that in both cases, we can construct a diagram:

 where $z=x_2$ if $p\notin P$, and $z=\pi$ if $p\in P$.
 By the way we choose $S$ and $A$, we know that there exists $g\in A-zA$, such that $A\to S$ and $\overline{A}\to \overline{S}$ are both finite \'{e}tale.